NBISweden/development-guidelines/README.md

 ## How we do code reviews

+Through reviewing each other's code, we believe that
+- we will produce
+better code,
-Through reviewing each other's code, we believe that we will produce better code, that we will learn more about programming, that we will learn more about what our colleagues are actually doing, and that teamwork across NBIS is improved.
+- we will learn more about programming,
+- we will learn more about what our colleagues are actually doing, and
+- that
+teamwork across NBIS is improved.

 A code review may be an iterative process in which a piece of code